xexendra/rsschool-cv/cv.md

 My studies was not previously associated with programming.
 In 2014-2019, I studied as a teacher-psychologist of deviant behavior at the Kuban State University, did an internship in a kindergarten, school, gymnasium, at state exams, children's camps (in Russia and Germany), in prison.
 I took various small courses during studies at the university and after it.

 Now I'm actively studying Adobe Illustrator, using a graphics tablet, design.
 And I also have many other hobbies outside the field of programming.
+## English language
+My English language proficiency ranges from B1 Intermediate to B2 Upper Intermediate, in accordance with the guidelines set by the Common European Framework of Reference (CEFR).